 Client & Co-Client's Planning Horizon: The assumed age of death for each client.
 You can adjust the planning horizons to illustrate what changes will occur in the estate analysis if clients were to pass away at different times.
 Do note that changing the planning horizons within the Estate Analysis will not impact any other modules in RightCapital.

 Funeral Expense: Funeral expenses will be automatically added to the 'Taxes and Fees' tiles within the analysis flow chart, reducing a client's estate before it is passed on.
-Funeral expenses should be entered in today's dollars; your General Inflation rate will be used to project this value in future dollars.
+Funeral expenses should be entered in

 Probate Expense: Probate expenses will be automatically added to the 'Taxes and Fees' tiles within the analysis flow chart, reducing a client's estate before it is passed on.
 Probate expenses are entered as a percentage of the gross estate, excluding qualified accounts (see below).